denis-berthier/Classifications-of-TE3-Sudokus/README.md

 * "Trid-OR5W-levels.txt" contains  the classifications wrt SFin + W + Trid-OR5W,
 * "Select1-OR5W-levels.txt" contains  the classifications wrt SFin + W + (Trid+Select1)-OR5W,
 * "Select2-OR5W-levels.txt" contains  the classifications wrt SFin + W + Trid+Select2)-OR5W,
-* "Imp630-OR5W-levels.txt" contains  the classifications wrt SFin + W + (Trid+Imp630--OR5W.<br>
+* "Imp630-OR5W-levels.txt" contains  the classifications wrt SFin + W + (Trid+Imp630)-OR5W.<br>

+An additional file "Trid-OR5gW-levels.txt" contains  the classifications of only the first 10,000 puzzles wrt SFin + gW + Trid-OR5gW.<br>
-Details about the meaning of all this can be found in the last two chapters of[UMRN].
+Comparison of ratings in the above files can be done within SudoRules, using function " Details about the meaning of all this can be found in the last two chapters of [UMRN].<br>
 <br><br>

 ## 4. How to use the above classification results to find more interesting examples?
+There are many ways you can use the above results to find interesting examples of puzzles in T&E(3) and/or of impossible patterns.
+The following are just examples:<br>
+* select puzzles solvable using only the most basic T&E(3) pattern, i.e. Tridagons, according to their SFin + W + Trid-OR5W level,
+* select puzzles solvable using only Tridagons, but for which ORk-gchains are useful, by choosing those that have a Trid-OR5gW-level lower than their Trid-OR5W-level,
+* select puzzles solvable in one of the Select subsets of impossible patterns, but not in the the next smaller one, by comparing their different levels,
+* select puzzles requiring very rare impossible patterns by choosing those with their Imp630-OR5W-level lower than their Select2-OR5W-level...<br>
 <br><br>